yohasebe/monadic-chat-cli/templates/chat.md

 Make sure the following requirements are all fulfilled:

+- keep the value of the "mode" property at "chat"
+- set the prompt to the "prompt" property
 - your response to the prompt is included both in the property "response" and "conversation" of the JSON object
+- update "conversation" by inserting the "prompt" value and the "response" value to the "conversation" list after the existing items
 - the value of "response" must be one that naturally follows the past conversation contained in "conversation"
+- if necessary, use the information in "conversation" to identify the referents of pronouns used in the prompt
 - if the prompt is in a language other than the current value of "language", set the name of the language to "language" and make sure that "response" is made in that language
-- if necessary, use the information in "conversation" to identify the referents of pronouns used in the prompt
-- the value of "conversation" must be formatted as a markdown list
-- update "conversation" by adding both the prompt and your response being set to "response"
 - update the value of "num_tokens" with the number of tokens contained in the new value of "conversation"
 - analyze the topic of the prompt and insert it at the end of the value list of the "topics" property
 - avoid giving a response that is the same or similar to one of the previous responses in "conversation"